Language-specific Insights

 The inclusive “we” specifically includes the addressee (“you and I and possibly others”), while the exclusive “we” specifically excludes the addressee (“he/she/they and I, but not you”).
 This grammatical distinction is called “clusivity.”
 While Semitic languages such as Hebrew or most Indo-European languages such as Greek or English do not make that distinction, translators of languages with that distinction have to make a choice every time they encounter “we” or a form thereof (in English: “we,” “our,” or “us”).

-For this verse, the Jarai translation and the Adamawa Fulfulde translation use the exclusive pronoun, including all Egyptians.
+For this verse, the Jarai and the Adamawa Fulfulde translation both use the inclusive pronoun.

 Many languages distinguish between inclusive and exclusive first-person plural pronouns (“we”).
 (Click or tap here to see more details)